How Much Money Can a Knowledge Base Save Your Business

 • Fewer returns.
 About 8 to 9 percent of items purchased at a physical retail store end up returned, as are nearly 30 percent of items bought online.
 Again, if even a fraction of customer complaints and questions could be answered proactively with a knowledge base, you could drastically cut this number.
 Returns are expensive, and also indicate a less-than-stellar customer experience.

 • Less staff turnover.
 Dealing with highly repetitive customer inquiries is tiresome for your call center staff.
 Many call center employees spend hours each day resolving the same types of problems and issues, and over the course of weeks or months, it can lead to burnout.
-Substituting a knowledge base to handle the most basic types of queries spares employees the need to handle them personally, leading to higher job satisfaction and less employee turnover.
+Substituting a AI knowledge base to handle the most basic types of queries spares employees the need to handle them personally, leading to higher job satisfaction and less employee turnover.

 • More customer knowledge.
 When customers have access to a knowledge base, they’re more informed.
 More informed customers make better decisions, and when they have to call a human representative, they are more equipped with information that can steer the conversation in the right direction.
 This leads to faster resolutions, higher customer satisfaction, and all-around better experience.